118 Railway Street, West Perth, AUSTRALIA

 PO Box 3248, East Perth WA 6892, AUSTRALIA

-John advises and represents clients regarding resources issues in both litigious and non-litigious matters.
-John has considerable experience in contract drafting and disputes, mining applications, compensation obligations & structures, and occupational health & safety.
+John assists parties regarding resources issues in both litigious and non-litigious matters.
+In addition to mediation, John has considerable experience in contract drafting and disputes, mining applications, compensation obligations & structures, and occupational health & safety.
 His work has also covered mining regulation in advising regulators, mining companies, land owners, communities and non-government organisations.
 John has assisted various government agencies (in Australia and internationally) on mining law reform.

 John is an adjunct academic with the Universities of Dundee (Centre for Energy, Petroleum and Mineral Law and Policy) and Western Australia, Murdoch and Curtin.
 He researches and teaches in mining regulation and also on human rights and resources.
 John has published and presented on topics including human rights and business, mining regulation, climate change, Indigenous rights, minerals taxation, CSR regulation, and mining agreements.
 He has acted as a peer-reviewer for the Academy of Finland and for numerous publishers and academic journals.

-John is a member of the Australian Mining and Petroleum Law Association, International Bar Association, International Law Association, Rocky Mountain Mineral Law Foundation, and Western Australian Bar Association.
-He undertakes extensive volunteer work including for the Environmental Defender’s Office of Western Australia Inc (volunteer lawyer), the Burma Lawyers’ Council (adviser & trainer), and a committee member of the WA Branch Committee (AMPLA), and Indigenous Issues Committee (Australian Bar Association).
+John is a member of the Foundation for Resources and Natural Energy Law (formerly RMMLF), Energy and Resources Law Association (ER Law, formerly AMPLA), International Bar Association, International Law Association, and Western Australian Bar Association.
+He undertakes extensive volunteer work including for the Environmental Defender’s Office of Western Australia Inc (volunteer lawyer), the Burma Lawyers’ Council (adviser & trainer), and a committee member of the WA Branch Committee (ER Law).
 John is also a member of the Academic Network for the OECD Guidelines on Multinational Enterprises.

 John is an accredited mediator (National Mediator Accreditation System), has an MBA (Mineral Resource Management, University of Dundee) and law degree (University of Western Australia).
 He previously worked with the Yamatji Marlpa Aboriginal Land Council (Pilbara & Perth, Australia), Centre for Energy, Petroleum and Mineral Law and Policy (Dundee, Scotland), Human Rights and Equal Opportunity Commission (Sydney, Australia) and Corrs Chambers Westgarth (Perth, Australia).